MicrosoftDocs/azure-stack-docs/azure-stack/hci/manage/refs-deduplication-and-compression.md

     where:
     `-Type` is a required parameter and can take one of the following values:
-    - Dedup: Enables deduplication only.
+    - **Dedup**: Enables deduplication only.
-    - DedupAndCompress: Enables both deduplication and compression.
+    - **DedupAndCompress**: Enables both deduplication and compression.
 This is the default option.
-    - Compress: Enables compression only.
+    - **Compress**: Enables compression only.

     > [!NOTE]
     > - All commands to modify settings on a given volume must run on the owner node.
     > - To change the `Type` parameter, you must [disable the ReFS deduplication and compression](#turn-off-refs-deduplication-and-compression) feature and then enable it again with the new `Type` parameter.

 1. After enabling ReFS deduplication and compression, verify its status on the CSV.
-Run the following cmdlet and ensure the `Enabled` field in the output dsplays `True`.
+Run the following cmdlet and ensure the `Enabled` field in the output dsplays as `True`.

     ```powershell
     Get-ReFSDedupStatus -Volume <path> | FL